-We donated 345,836 shares of our Class A common stock to a charitable donor-advised fund and recognized \$13.1 million as a non-cash general and administrative expense in our consolidated statement of operations and comprehensive (loss) for the year ended December 31, 2021.
-In March 2021, our Board of Directors approved the issuance of 1,729,189 shares of our Class A common stock to this fund in conjunction with our Olo for Good initiative.
-We expect to donate 1/10th of the total remaining approved shares into the fund on each anniversary of such date for the next eight years.
+We donated 345,836 shares of our Class A common stock to the Olo for Good Fund at Tides Foundation and recognized \$13.1 million as a non-cash general and administrative expense in our consolidated statement of operations for the year ended December 31, 2021.

+Through December 31, 2022, we have donated a total of 518,754 shares of our Class A common stock.
+We expect to donate 1/10th of the total remaining approved shares into the fund annually.

-11. Stock-Based Compensation
+13. Stock-Based Compensation